ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 - medical emergency
 - start therapy in 60 min of arrival -- before CSF reports available
 - Empirical
-	- suspected bacterial meningitis in children and adults --> combination of dexamethasone, a third- or fourth-generation cephalosporin (e.g., ceftriaxone, cefotaxime, or cefepime), and vancomycin,
+	- suspected bacterial meningitis in children and adults --> combination of **dexamethasone, a third- or fourth-generation cephalosporin (e.g., ceftriaxone, cefotaxime, or cefepime), and vancomycin,**
-	- plus acyclovir, as HSV encephalitis is the leading disease in the differential diagnosis,
+	- plus **acyclovir**, as HSV encephalitis is the leading disease in the differential diagnosis,
-	- Doxycycline during tick season to treat tick-borne bacterial infections
+	- **Doxycycline** during tick season to treat tick-borne bacterial infections
+- **Ceftriaxone or cefotaxime** --> susceptible S. pneumoniae, group B streptococci, and H. influenzae and adequate for N. meningitidis
+- **Cefepime** is a broad-spectrum fourth-generation cephalosporin with in vitro activity similar to that of cefotaxime or ceftriaxone against S. pneumoniae and N. meningitidis and greater activity against Enterobacter species and Pseudomonas aeruginosa
 -